Muslim leaders condemn Florida massacre, brace for backlash

 The Islamic Community Center of Phoenix has received multiple hate emails since the Orlando shooting, its chairman Usama Shami said, and had already been working with local law enforcement and the Department of Homeland Security.
 One email, from “CJ,” said: “Do you also refute the Quran when it tells you to lie to the infidel and pretend to be his friend, so that you can betray him.”

-“The sad thing is, we’re almost used to it now,” said Rizwan Jaka, chairman of the organization.
+“The sad thing is, we’re almost used to it now,” said Rizwan Jaka, chairman of the organisation.

 In Louisville, the LGBT community has been supportive of the Muslim community in its fight against Islamophobia, Babar said.
 In March, when Donald Trump held a rally in Louisville, LGBT activists and the Muslim community stood together in protest against the presumptive Republican presidential nominee, who has proposed a ban on Muslim immigration.